National Charity Partnership

 By testing early and often, we could make sure that the app stayed true to the original vision throughout it’s development.

 Visualising and agreeing the user experience was critical not just for design, but also for development.
-I worked closely with the dev team to create detailed documentation for all of the app’s features.
+We worked closely with the development team at Golin to create detailed documentation for all of the app’s features.

 This involved writing all of the app’s requirements as user stories, and outlining all of the expected behaviour and acceptance criteria.